BenNeise/bennneise.github.io/_guides/using-confluence-to-document-your-platform.markdown

 > A tutorial serves the needs of the user who is at study.
 Its obligation is to provide a successful learning experience.
 A how-to guide serves the needs of the user who is at work.
 Its obligation is to help the user accomplish a task.
 These are completely different needs and obligations, and they are why the distinction between tutorials and how-to guides matters: tutorials are learning-oriented, and how-to guides are task-oriented.

 * You should try to keep your tutorials short, and link them together.
 For example, have a guide on getting an API token which links to a tutorial about using that key to deploy a machine using Terraform.

-### Technical Reference

-Technical information.
-Lists of IP addresses, or server names.

-Ideally this information should either be things which are not subject to frequent change, or you should find a way to have them dynamically update.

-<div class="note">I regard out of date information as being worse than no information.
-Aside from the obvious hazard of old or misleading information, having stale data poisons the consumer of your documentation.
-"If that page is out of date, then how much more of this is out of date?".</div>
+Your readers will find it easier to find the time to run through a short (<1hr) tutorial than a longer

 ### Topics